 Weekly Quaker Meeting for Worship is a touchstone for our community.
 This gathering together of students and staff into a caring community provides time for reflection, introspection, and the opportunity to learn the value of silence in our world.
-Meeting may take place with the whole school or in smaller groups.
-Students gather together at New Garden Friends Meeting (801 New Garden Road at Friendly Avenue).
-PS-K and 7-12th grade students are bused there while grades 1-6 walk with faculty.
-At other times, classes meet by campus or within their grade level.
 Silence may also be used to begin a meeting or a class or to start or end the school day with a period of reflection.